mmcauliffe/Pyraat/docs/source/basic.rst

 .. note::

    The above snippet assumes a script that analyzes a whole file.
-See XXX for more information on the types of Praat scripts.
+See :ref:`praat_script_types` for more information on the types of Praat scripts.

 Arguments to the Praat script that are constant over multiple evaluations on wav files: